aanis/aanis.github.io/about.md

 ___

-Ahsan is a Data Scientist with expertise in big data for descriptive and predictive analytics.
-He has worked on projects for institutions like the World Bank, Microsoft, the public and private sector.
+Ahsan has expertise in project management, business analytics and data science.
+He has worked on projects for institutions like the World Bank, Microsoft, American Airlines, RBC, WHO, in the public and private sector.

 He maintains a strong personal, professional and academic interest in artificial intelligence research and real-world application.